 - Any highlighted text and notes entered in the digital notepad will be saved when a test is paused.

 Test Timeout (Due to Inactivity)

-As a security measure, students and test examiners are automatically logged off after 30 minutes of test inactivity.
+As a security measure, students and TEs are automatically logged off after 30 minutes of test inactivity.
 For students, activity is defined as selecting an answer or navigation option in the assessment (for example, selecting [Next] or [Back] or using the Questions drop-down list to navigate to another item).
 Moving the mouse or selecting an empty space on the screen is not considered activity.
 This timeout also results in the test being paused automatically.